 I don’t think someone ever called this person, but unless you are Richard Branson, don’t just write your name on the cover letter.
 A little more information is always needed.

-See Also: Common Cover Letter Mistakes
+See Also: Cover Letter Examples and Templates

 These cover letters are hilarious, but I guess that we are all wondering whether these people were joking or being serious.
 If they were serious, then I don’t want to live on this planet anymore.
 These job seekers probably didn’t get the job, except for maybe Larry, aka Lars, as he got a pretty good recommendation from the credible Mike “Da-bomb”.
 Don’t try this, because a small joke can ruin your reputation, unless you are Richard Branson, of course.